LazurasLong/thesis-drug-prediction/README.md

 ## Introduction

-The purpose of study is to develop a computational approach to investigate potential side effects and targets of antidepressants, hoping to provide support for better strategies for the future of drug development and therapy.
+The purpose of our study is to develop a computational approach to investigate potential side effects and targets of antidepressants, hoping to provide support for better strategies for the future of drug development and therapy.

 ## Methodology